Disaster committee stops construction of fuel station

 Some residents in the area had earlier demonstrated to express their anger over the siting of the project.

-It may be recalled that the committee some time back requested the New Juaben Municipal Assembly to withdraw the building permit given to the owners of the station but this was largely ignored.
+It may be recalled that the committee had requested the New Juaben Municipal Assembly to withdraw the building permit given to the owners of the station but this was largely ignored.

-Mr. Kwabena Okyere-Kusi, the Municipal Chief Executive (MCE), said the assembly was rendered impotent, as all the public institutions, required by law to sanction such projects, had 'okay it'.
+Mr. Kwabena Okyere-Kusi, the Municipal Chief Executive (MCE), said the assembly was rendered impotent, as all the public institutions, required by law to sanction such projects, had “okayed it”.

 That, he said, made it extremely difficult for them to have acted any differently.